Sam-ops09/Sustainable-Mobility-Tracker-Car-Metrics-Calculator/documentation.md

 python app.py
 ```

-The application should now be running locally at `http://127.0.0.1:5000/`.
+The application is now running locally at `http://127.0.0.1:5000/`.

 ## Working Explanation

 1. **Importing Dependencies**:
-   - You start by importing necessary libraries such as `csv`, `numpy` (as `np`), `Flask`, `request`, `render_template`, and `pickle`.
+   - Libraries such as `csv`, `numpy` (as `np`), `Flask`, `request`, `render_template`, and `pickle` are imported.

 2. **Loading Trained Models**:
-   - You load pre-trained machine learning models (linear regression, ridge regression, lasso regression, and elastic net regression) using `pickle`.
-These models are stored in a dictionary called `models`.
+   - Pre-trained machine learning models (linear regression, ridge regression, lasso regression, and elastic net regression) are loaded using `pickle` into a dictionary called `models`.

 3. **Loading Fuel Consumption Data**:
-   - You define a function `load_fuel_consumption_data()` to read fuel consumption data from a CSV file named 'FuelConsumption.csv'.
-The data is stored in a dictionary `fuel_consumption_data`, which organizes the data by car make and model.
-You also create a set `makes` to store unique car makes.
+   - The `load_fuel_consumption_data()` function reads fuel consumption data from 'FuelConsumption.csv', organizing it by car make and model in the `fuel_consumption_data` dictionary.
+Unique car makes are stored in the `makes` set.

 4. **Flask App Initialization**:
-   - You initialize a Flask app with `app = Flask(__name__)`.
+   - A Flask app is initialized with `app = Flask(__name__)`.

 5. **Home Route** (`/`):
-   - The home route is defined with the `home()` function.
-It allows users to select a car make from a dropdown menu.
-The selected make is passed as a parameter (`selected_company`) to the 'index.html' template.
+   - The home route, defined by the `home()` function, allows users to select a car make from a dropdown menu.
+The selected make is passed as `selected_company` to the 'index.html' template.

 6. **Prediction Route** (`/predict`):
-   - The prediction route is defined with the `predict()` function.
-It processes a POST request, extracts input features from a form, and makes predictions using the loaded machine learning models.
-It selects the best model based on the highest prediction and renders the result on the 'index.html' template.
+   - The `predict()` function processes a POST request, extracts input features from a form, and makes predictions using the loaded machine learning models.
+The best model is selected based on the highest prediction and results are rendered on 'index.html'.

 7. **Index Route** (`/index`):
-   - This route is similar to the home route but is accessed separately.
-It also allows users to select a car make from a dropdown menu, and the selected make is passed as `selected_company` to the 'index.html' template.
+   - Similar to the home route, it allows users to select a car make from a dropdown menu.
+The selected make is passed as `selected_company` to the 'index.html' template.

 8. **Graph Representation Route** (`/graph_representation`):
-   - This route is used to display scatter plots based on the selected car make.
-It takes `selected_make` as a parameter and renders the 'graph.html' template, passing the fuel consumption data and makes for plotting.
+   - This route displays scatter plots based on the selected car make.
+It takes `selected_make` as a parameter and renders the 'graph.html' template, passing fuel consumption data and makes for plotting.

 9. **Function to Get Unique Makes and Models**:
    - `get_unique_models()` extracts unique car makes and their associated models from the data.